 Instructors ensure a high-quality education by reviewing current literature and selecting the most relevant, best-constructed examples, incorporating synthesis activities to create deeper interaction with the material, and opening multiple avenues of communication, including interactive forums, direct email discussion, recorded lectures, and/or live classroom meetings.

-The program is primarily a clinically focused degree, with emphasis on treating individual or multiple conditions and their risk factors using dietary and nutritional interventions.
+The programs are primarily clinically-focused, with emphasis on treating individual or multiple conditions and their risk factors using dietary and nutritional interventions.
 Every course contains elements of clinical assessment and diagnosis.
 There is also a strong focus on wellness promotion and general health in order to meet the clinician's primary goal of preventing disease and metabolic dysfunction before they occur.

-What is the value of the degree for a doctor of chiropractic?
+What is the value of these degrees for a doctor of chiropractic?

-This program enables DCs to expand their role from support to direct management of chronic complex disease.
-It prepares DCs to skillfully prescribe nutritional interventions to create a maximum therapeutic effect at minimum cost and risk to patients.
+This HNFM programs enable doctor of chiropractics to expand their role from support to direct management of chronic complex disease.
+They prepare DCs to skillfully prescribe nutritional interventions to create a maximum therapeutic effect at minimum cost and risk to patients.

 At what point in the MS program are students eligible to enroll in elective courses?

-After completing the four foundational courses (Principles of Functional Medicine, Nutritional Biochemistry, and Evidence-Based Nutrition, and Whole Food Nutrition and Supplementation), students are allowed to select electives based upon availability and individual preference.
+After completing the four foundational courses (Principles of Functional Medicine, Nutritional Biochemistry, and Whole Food Nutrition and Supplementation, and Evidence-Based Nutrition), students are allowed to select electives based upon availability and individual preference.